hokum-b/mriya/docs/README.md

 - [x] stable with little to no crashes.
 - [x] hot reloads
-- [ ] plenty of other qol features
-- [ ] static binary and install
+- [ ] proper documentation

 # license

-mriya is licensed under the [ISC license](LICENSE)
+mriya is licensed under the [3 Clause BSD License](LICENSE)

 # FYI

-if you create a fork of mriya, please do not license it under the gpl.
+if you create a fork of mriya, please do not license it under the gpl, if you'd like to read up on why refer to [this article](https://asm-basic-coder.neocities.org/rants/nogoodgpl) (not written by me).